About this book

 Twelve years later, her adult daughter, Flora comes home to look after her injured father.
 Secretly, Flora has never believed her mother is dead, and she starts asking questions, without realizing that the answers she’s looking for are hidden in the books that surround her.

 CLAIRE FULLER was born in Oxfordshire, England, in 1967.
 She received a degree in sculpture from Winchester School of Art, but went on to have a long career in marketing and didn’t start writing until she was forty.
-Her first novel, Our Endless Numbered Days, won the Desmond Elliot Prize and was a finalist for the ABA Adult Debut Novel Award and the Edinburgh International Book Festival Award.
+Her first novel, Our Endless Numbered Days, won the Desmond Elliot Prize and was a finalist for the ABA Adult Debut Book of the Year Award and the Edinburgh International Book Festival First Book Award.
 She has an MA in Creative and Critical Writing from the University of Winchester and lives in Hampshire with her husband and two children.